reStrike-d-o-o/reStrike_VTA_Cursor/docs/integration/obs-websocket-config.md

-# OBS WebSocket Configuration Guide - Dual Protocol Support
+# OBS WebSocket Integration Configuration

+> ⚠️ **Password authentication is currently not supported.**
+> All OBS WebSocket servers must have authentication disabled.
+Do not set a password in OBS WebSocket settings or the connection will fail.

 ## Overview